git-cola/git-cola/docs/git-cola.rst

 Drag and Drop
 -------------
-Files can be dragged from the the `Status` tool onto other applications.
+Files can be dragged from the `Status` tool onto other applications.

 Some terminals will treat a drag with multiple files by separating them with newlines, which is less amenable for pasting command-line arguments.